-Beyond PII, marketplaces often collect other sensitive data including credit card, bank, tax, employment, location and usage details.
+Beyond PII, marketplaces often collect other sensitive data including credit card numbers, bank and tax information, employment details and location and usage information.
 Any data breach can bring the attention of regulators, as well as financial and reputational damage.

 It’s imperative that marketplaces have secure and confidential data handling practices, from account opening all the way through to account termination

 The elements that make up a successful trust and safety program are not isolated to marketplaces and other organizations operating in the sharing economy.
-Good onboarding experiences, robust security and privacy measures, proper due diligence and attentive monitoring of activities is solid advice for any business.
-However, for marketplaces, as they deal with both parties of the transaction, ensuring that the parties can interact safely and with trust is core to the mission.
-For marketplaces, trust and safety IS the value proposition.
+Good onboarding experiences, robust security and privacy measures, proper due diligence and attentive monitoring of activities are important considerations for any business.
+However, for marketplaces, as they deal with both parties of the transaction, ensuring that the parties can interact safely and with trust is core to their mission.
+For marketplaces, trust and safety ARE their value proposition.

 This post was originally published July 7, 2020.
 It has been updated to reflect the latest industry developments and best practices.